MBA Programs in Houston, Texas with School Overviews

 The Houston, Texas, area has a number of schools for people interested in studying business administration through a Master of Business Administration (MBA) program.
 This article provides details on three of the closest schools, all of which are less than 15 minutes from downtown.
 Towards the end of the article is a table comparing the three schools, along with a brief section highlighting two additional school options.

-- The University of Houston is situated 4.6 miles from downtown Houston and offers both a day and evening MBA program, as well as an executive MBA program.
+- The University of Houston is situated about 5 miles from downtown Houston and offers both a day and evening MBA program, as well as an executive MBA program.

-- Located 4.9 miles from downtown, Texas Southern University offers a general MBA, as well as an accounting MBA, health care administration MBA and a dual Juris Doctor (JD)/MBA.
+- Located roughly 5 miles from downtown, Texas Southern University offers a general MBA, as well as an accounting MBA, health care administration MBA and a dual Juris Doctor (JD)/MBA.

-- Rice University, which is 5.1 miles from downtown Houston, offers a full-time MBA, executive MBA and a professional MBA.
+- Rice University, which is also about 5 miles from downtown Houston, offers a full-time MBA, executive MBA and a professional MBA.

 University of Houston

 Students interested in earning an MBA at University of Houston have the option of three tracks at the school's C.T.
 Bauer College of Business.
 In 2011, the C.T.
 Bauer College of Business was named one of the best business schools in the nation by The Princeton Review's The Best 300 Business Schools.